 A: Applicants cannot select a family member or relative for the Diversity Mentorship Program.

 Q: What are the requirements for consideration in the mentorship program?

-A: You must complete an online application; submit a copy of your resume or curriculum vitae; submit your official medical school transcript (first-year students may submit an official list of current classes); and include two professional letters of recommendation.
+A: You must complete an online application; submit a copy of your resume or curriculum vitae; submit your official medical school transcript (first-year students must provide MCAT scores and a letter in good standing from their medical school); and include two professional letters of recommendation.
 Letters of recommendation should come from professors, not employers.

 Q: Can the letter of recommendation be sent directly to the Academy?

 A: Yes, the letter can be sent to:

 Tina Matillano Project Specialist

 930 E. Woodfield Road

 Fax: (847) 240-1859